 The master’s course offers you the possibility to delve deeper into a number of elements from your bachelor’s study.
 In consultation with your teacher, you will choose an individual study pathway according to your specific talents and interests.
 Repertoire from the 20th and 21st centuries, which are particularly important centuries for the harp, and changing playing techniques will be thoroughly explored,

-In the current professional musical conditions, specialisation combined with multi-functionality and flexible employability are crucial parameters.
+In the current professional musical conditions, specialization combined with multi-functionality and flexible employability are crucial parameters.
 A master’s degree in harp from the Royal Conservatoire, Antwerp will give you the intensive training you require to achieve this, so that you can take your place in all confidence in the broad musical landscape of today.